-UMGC offers several services designed to fulfill the employment needs of UMGC students and alumni, including employer recruitment sessions and job fairs (held online and on-site); employability and job-seeking skills webinars, such as résumé writing and interview preparation; and job-search tutorials.
+UMGC offers several services designed to support UMGC students and alumni who are seeking employment.
+Services include recruitment sessions and job fairs (held online and on-site); employability and job-seeking skills webinars, such as résumé writing and interview preparation; and job-search tutorials.
 CareerQuest enables you to register for recruiting events, search job listings and set job alerts, and post résumés for prospective employers.